The Preheating Stage on The Starobinsky Inflation after ACT: Reheating scenario

 where $y$ is the Yukawa coupling between $\chi$ and $\Bar{\psi}\psi$.
 The decay rate for this channel is approximately given by,

 With these, we can solve the Eq. \eqref{deltarhofinal} as

 Straightforwardly, the reheating temperature can be estimated as

 The reheating temperature is now shown to be dependent on several parameters.
 In short, one can see the Table. \ref{table2}.
-It is shown that low $y$, $k_\chi$, and $m_\chi$ are required to achieve the favored reheating temperature of $\sim 10^{4}$ GeV.
+It is shown the required parameters $y$, $k_\chi$, and $m_\chi$ to achieve the favored reheating temperature of $\sim 10^{14}$ GeV.